 Michael: One thing I always wondered about is that WordPress users often have the assumption that their WordPress theme is their website.
 It seems whenever there is a problem with their website, they contact the theme developer to ask for a solution.
 People often forget that while the theme is what they see when looking at their site, the site itself is built on a lot more, starting from hosting, plugins, scripts, etc… I think while having a well-coded and nicely designed WordPress theme (or website design in general) obviously is very important, there are many other things that are at least that important for the success of a business.

-You can have the fastest and most beautiful WordPress theme out there, if you’re not offering things people want and if you’re not good at online marketing and SEO, the theme itself won’t help you succeed.
+You can have the fastest and most beautiful WordPress theme out there if you’re not offering things people want and if you’re not good at online marketing and SEO, the theme itself won’t help you succeed.
 But of course, in addition to a solid business strategy, effective online marketing, quick and helpful customer support, a reliable hosting environment and a well coded WordPress theme are crucial for a successful online business.

 Cloudways: Gutenberg is already on its way.
 What other features would you like to see in WordPress Core?

 Michael: As you probably have noticed already, I’m not too exited about Gutenberg.
 However, instead of reinventing the wheel with Gutenberg, there are many things that users really ask about on a regular basis.
-One thing I hear very often is that people would like to see a more easier and SEO-friendly way to run multi-lingual websites.
+One thing I hear very often is that people would like to see an easier and SEO-friendly way to run multi-lingual websites.
 While there are quite a few plugins for this, most solutions are not ideal.
-Having this nicely implemented in core would be a great addition.
+Having this nicely implemented in the core would be a great addition.
 I’ve not tried it by myself, but I’ve heard other content management systems like Joomla have this already out of the box.

 Cloudways: How much did the WordPress community help you in the start of your career?